stnolting/neorv32/README.md

 To build the toolchain by yourself, follow the official [build instructions](https://github.com/riscv/riscv-gnu-toolchain.
 Make sure to use the `ilp32` or `ilp32e` ABI.

-Alternatively, you can download a prebuilt toolchain.
-I have uploaded the toolchain(s) I am using to GitHub.
-This toolchain has been compiled on a 64-bit x86 Ubuntu (Ubuntu on Windows, actually).
+**Alternatively**, you can download a prebuilt toolchain.
+I have uploaded the toolchains I am using to GitHub.
+These toolchains were compiled on a 64-bit x86 Ubuntu 20.04 LTS (Ubuntu on Windows, actually).
 Download the toolchain of choice:

 [https://github.com/stnolting/riscv_gcc_prebuilt](https://github.com/stnolting/riscv_gcc_prebuilt)